Who Pays for Church Construction? Funding Sources

 Churches typically raise 1.5-3 times their annual operating budget through well-executed capital campaigns.
 A congregation with $400,000 in annual giving might reasonably target $600,000-$1,200,000 in campaign pledges.

-Church Construction Loans: Financing the Gap
+What Is Church Construction Loans: Financing the Gap?

 Even successful capital campaigns rarely cover total project costs.
 Church construction loans bridge the gap between donated funds and total project budgets, with future congregation giving servicing the debt over time.